monetha/verifiable-data-layer/README.md

 **Smart Facts Provider**

 Third parties also can act as Smart Facts Providers.
-In this case, they can provide complex/combined inputs and/or extended insights (e.g. the probability of a claim, estimated deal duration) by applying mathematical models to their data and/or Passport's data (both public and private) for the Passport Owner.
+In this case, they can provide complex/combined inputs and/or extended insights (e.g. the probability of a claim, estimated deal duration) by applying mathematical models to their data and/or the Passport's data (both public and private) for the Passport Owner.

 Smart Facts Providers can act in pull or push mode.
 Data can be provided as public or private based on the Passport Owner's settings.
 In addition, Smart Facts Providers might not be storing information in the Passport.